It’s tough out there. But the pressure has changed.

 - Reduced productivity for training resources and team members

-3. Job Shadowing
+3. Job shadowing

 Job shadowing is a traditional employee training method that enables new hires to observe and learn from seasoned employees.

 Job shadowing is a cost-effective way for employees to gain practical skills.
 Employees learn by seeing real-world strategies for resolving workplace issues and scenarios.
+In 2026, job shadowing is more effective when combined with clear goals and follow-up learning, turning observation into measurable skill development.

 For example, a new graphic designer might shadow a more senior graphic designer, learning about the company’s brand style, tool set, and best practices.